open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-na.md

 linkTitle: KubeCon NA '23
 date: 2023-09-11
 # prettier-ignore
-cSpell:ignore: Contribfest Pivotto Purvi Kanal Flamegraphs Sharone Zitzman Itiel Shwartz Komodor Ohly Shivanshu Shrivastava Kota Endo Masanori Itoh Danielson Benedikt Bongartz Mirabella Matej Coralogix Anusha Reddy Narapureddy Jaglowski observ Chronosphere Aronoff Broadbridge Hrabovcak Shishi
+cSpell:ignore: Anusha Aronoff Benedikt Bongartz Broadbridge Chronosphere Contribfest Coralogix Danielson Endo Flamegraphs Hrabovcak Itiel Itoh Jaglowski Kanal Komodor Kota Masanori Matej Mirabella Narapureddy observ Ohly Pivotto Purvi Reddy Sharone Shishi Shivanshu Shrivastava Shwartz Zitzman
 author: '[Severin Neumann](https://github.com/svrnm)'
 ---

-The OpenTelemetry project maintainers, members of the governance committee, and technical committee are excited to be at [KubeCon NA][] in Chicago from November 6 - 9, 2023!
+The OpenTelemetry project maintainers, members of the governance committee, and technical committee are thrilled to be at [KubeCon NA][] in Chicago from November 6 - 9, 2023.

 Read on to learn about all the things related OpenTelemetry during KubeCon.

 ## OpenTelemetry Contribfest

-We are excited to announce, that for the first time, you can join the OpenTelemetry maintainers in making OpenTelemetry better for everyone during the [OpenTelemetry Contribfest](https://sched.co/1JWS7), on Wednesday November 8, 2023 from 2:30pm - 3:55pm!
+We are happy to announce, that for the first time, you can join the OpenTelemetry maintainers in making OpenTelemetry better for everyone during the [OpenTelemetry Contribfest](https://sched.co/1JWS7), on Wednesday November 8, 2023 from 2:30pm - 3:55pm.
 There will be several opportunities to contribute:

 - Join the Collector maintainers and help fix bugs, add new features, and add new transformation functions.